tobiasbriones/blog/swe/diary/troubleshooting/troubleshooting-diary/index.md

 JDK 19 (this code used to work before without setting up anything 😣 but it stopped compiling some day).

-In the end, I was able to set up the actual version of the JDK to use by Gradle editing from the project's `build.gradle.kts` from `11` to `19`:
+In the end, I was able to set the actual version of the JDK to use by Gradle by editing the project's `build.gradle.kts` from `11` to `19`:

 ```kotlin
 kotlin {